-How often do you bake homemade bread for your kids’ meals and snacks for online school?
+How often do you bake homemade bread for your kids’ meals and snacks for online distance learning?
 The global pandemic of 2020 has forced us to change the way we do things.
 Including mealplanning.
 And that can cause stress.
 What do we do when we’re stressed?
 Eat.
 Snack.
 Fill the tummy with comfort food.
 Like homemade bread.
 Garlic bread.
 Buttered toast.
 Peanut butter and jelly sandwiches.
 You’ll love this yeast bread recipe, fresher than any loaf full of preservatives.
 Hungry yet?
+Jump to Recipe

 As an Amazon Associate, I earn from qualifying purchases.
 If you decide to make a purchase through my link, Amazon will pay me a commission for it.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!

 Foods Help Kids’ Emotions

 Study gut-brain health to understand how food helps kids’ emotions.
 Read the article, “The Gut-Brain Connection: How it Works and The Role of Nutrition” to see how food could have an effect on the brain.